Ben Yehuda Street bombings: 1975 (15 killed)

-1976
+1976 (1 killed)

 On April 9, 1976, a car bomb was dismantled on Ben Yehuda Street shortly before it was to have exploded.

 On May 3, 1976, thirty-three passers-by were injured when a booby-trapped motor scooter exploded at the corner of Ben Yehuda and Ben Hillel Streets.
 Among those injured were the Greek consul in Jerusalem and his wife.
 The following day, on the eve of Independence Day, the municipality organized an event at the site of the attack, under the slogan "Nevertheless."

-1979 (1 killed)

-On January 1, 1979, a car bomb was found opposite Cafe Atara on the pedestrian mall and was neutralized about half an hour before it was to have blown up.

-On March 24, 1979, one person was killed and 13 people were injured when an explosive charge blew up in a trash can in Zion Square.

-1981

-On May 2, 1981, a police sapper was moderately injured by an explosive charge that had been placed in a trash can near Cafe Alno.

-1984

-On August 15, 1984, a car bomb was discovered on Ben Yehuda Street and defused about 10 minutes before it was to have exploded.
-In the car were about 12 kilograms of explosives and three kilograms of iron nails.
+One person is also reported to have died in the attack which was perpetrated by the Democratic Front for the Liberation of Palestine (DFLP).

 1997 (5 killed)

 On September 4, 1997, three Hamas suicide bombers simultaneously blew themselves up on the pedestrian mall, killing five Israelis.
 The bombing was carried out by Palestinians from the village of Asira al-Shamaliya.

 Three 14-year-old girls were killed in the attack: Sivann Zarka, Yael Botvin and Smadar Elhanan.
 Elhanan was the daughter of peace activist Nurit Peled-Elhanan and the granddaughter of Israeli general and politician Mattityahu Peled.

 The family of Yael Botvin, a U.S. citizen, filed a lawsuit in the United States against the Islamic Republic of Iran.

 A default judgment of $251 million in compensatory and punitive damages was awarded to the relatives of Americans killed in the attack.
 There were few assets of the Iranian government in the United States following the judgment.
 The plaintiffs threatened to seize valuable Persian artifacts located in Chicago museums and sell them for proceeds, leading to the Chicago's Persian heritage crisis, as well as suing the account of the Bank Melli Iran in the Bank of New York, but having the United States Department of Justice speak as amicus curiae in support of Bank Melli, advising that the bank had no responsibility for turning the funds over, resulted in a ruling against the students.